 Students/personnel who are housed in one-story buildings, shops, and in portable buildings shall be brought into interior halls or corridors of the main buildings.

 Students/personnel who are housed in two-story buildings should be evacuated from the top floor to interior halls of the lower floor.
-If this space does not accommodate all students, the smallest number of students possible should be kept in corridors of the second floor southwest area.

 Students/personnel shall not be placed in auditoriums, gymnasiums, cafeterias, or other large areas with a wide, free span roof or in boiler or furnace rooms.